Second T20I: New Zealand beat listless West Indies by 90 runs to clinch series win

-New Zealand beat a demoralised West Indies by 90 runs in the second T20 International at Sabina Park on Friday to take an unbeatable 2-0 in the three-match series.
+New Zealand defeated a demoralised West Indies by 90 runs in the second T20 International at Sabina Park on Friday to take an unbeatable 2-0 lead in the three-match series.

 In a one-sided encounter which magnified the rapid decline of the two-time World T20 winners over the past 12 months, the Black Caps piled up 215/5.